 Seven months later I landed in Tbilisi, Georgia.
 I had spent the last two weeks spent exploring Almaty, Kazakhstan and hadn’t yet put much thought into what I would do in Georgia.
 To my surprise, it turns out that Tbilisi is basically everything that I thought Prague would be (and wasn’t).

 Tbilisi is a charming city that oozes culture, history, and flavor.
+It’s no wonder that it’s one of the most popular places to visit in Georgia Europe.

 Just the history of Tbilisi is captivating.
 The city’s strategic location along east-west trade routes meant that it has been coveted by numerous empires through the centuries.
 The city has been ruled by Mongols, Arabs, Russians, Byzantines, and Soviets among others.
 Even today, Georgia is the subject of a political arm-wrestling match between Russia and the West.